Next.js Routing: A Complete Beginner Guide

 In this section, let's get familiar with some fundamental terminology:

-• Route: It is a defined path or URL pattern that corresponds to a specific page within a web application.
+• Route: A defined path or URL pattern corresponds to a specific page within a web application.
 Usually, each route has its own unique URL.

-• Route Handler: It is a piece of code responsible for generating the content or response for a specific route.
+• Route Handler: A piece of code generates the content or response for a specific route.
 It allows us to create custom request handlers for a given route using the Web Request and Response APIs.

-• Client-Side Routing: In client-side routing, the client (i.e., a web browser) manages the routing completely, avoiding the need to request the entire web page.
+• Client-Side Routing: In client-side routing, the client (i.e., a web browser) ultimately manages the routing, avoiding requesting the entire web page.

 • Server-Side Routing: In server-side routing, the server generates the HTML code for the requested page and then sends it to the Web Browser.